mukhtar-github/Complete-Node.js-Course/4-Building-RESTful-API's-Using-Express/RESTful.md

 ## 10 - Calling Endpoints Using Postman

 To call *HTTP* services, we use a Chrome extension called *Postman*.
 So if you haven't installed *Postman* before, search for *Chrome Postman* and add it to your Chrome Extensions.
 It will direct you to sign up, but you don't have to do that.
 There is a link taking you straight to the app.
-On the app's page, we can create a new HTTP request.
+On the app's page, we can create a new HTTP *request*.
 So, from the dropdown list, we set the type to a *Post* request, we put the url, in this case, *'http://localhost:3000/api/courses'*.
 On my machine, I'm using port 3000 to host the application.
-Therefore, we need to set the *body* of the request.
+Then, we need to set the *body* of the request.
 We should select *raw* from the list and then select JSON from the Text dropdown list.
-So with this, we can put a JSON object in the *body* of the request.
+So with this, we can put a JSON object in the *body* of the *request*.
 So, let's add an *Object* in the code editor and give it the *name* property, we set it to *new course*, then finally, we send.

 ```javascript
 {